441599828/PDDepth/README.md

 # PDDepth
-Welcome to the GitHub repository for IEEE Transactions on Circuits and Systems for Video Technology (TCSVT) paper **PDDepth: Pose Decoupled Monocular Depth Estimation for Roadside Perception System**!
+Welcome to the GitHub repository for IEEE Transactions on Circuits and Systems for Video Technology (TCSVT) paper **"PDDepth: Pose Decoupled Monocular Depth Estimation for Roadside Perception System"**.
 Thank you for your interest in our work.

 ## Datasets
 We are pleased to announce that the **DAIR-Ins** and **DAIR-MDE** datasets are now openly available for download.